-At The Spitz Law Firm, LLC, our employment discrimination lawyers are constantly staying on top of legal developments to help disabled employees who faced disability discrimination by bosses, managers and supervisors.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers are constantly staying on top of legal developments to help disabled employees who faced disability discrimination by bosses, managers and supervisors.
 As our employment lawyers have blogged about regularly, all employees are protected under Americans with Disabilities Act (“ADA“) and Ohio’s R.C. § 4112.02(A) from being discriminated against, retaliated against, or wrongfully terminated by their employers on the basis of their actual or perceived disability.
 These laws also prohibit employers from making pre-employment, disability-related inquiries of job applicants.
 (See Can I Be Denied A Job Because Of Prescribed Medications?; Is Alcoholism A Disability Under The ADA?; and Can My Boss Block Deaf Workers From Operating Machinery?)

 Moreover, The ADA requires employers to provide reasonable accommodations to employees who, either with or without such accommodations, are qualified to “perform the essential functions of the employment position.”
 (See Disability Discrimination: Can I Get A Work Accommodation?; ADA Law: How Do I Get A Disability Accommodation At Work?; Can I Get A Disability Accommodation?; and Top Disability Discrimination Lawyer Reply: Can I Bring A Service Dog To Work As A Disability Accommodation Under The ADA?)